wfailla/un-orchestrator/orchestrator/README.md

 As evident in the picture below, which provides an overall view of the UN, the un-orchestrator includes several modules; the most important ones are the network controller and the conpute controller, which are exploited by the un-orchestrator itself to interact respectively with the vSwitch and the hypervisor(s).
-This two modules are detailed in the following.
+These two modules are detailed in the following.

 ![universal-node](https://raw.githubusercontent.com/netgroup-polito/un-orchestrator/master/images/universal-node.png)